koding/koding/README.markdown

 * Go to the build, that you want to deploy to prod. [e.g](http://note.io/1vUrhFI)
 * Click `Deploy to`, you will see env listed there [e.g](http://note.io/1vUuOnn)
 * If you click any of them, it will start deployment, when it is done -> [e.g](http://note.io/1wb9Fm2)

+## Logging

+Our server logs are aggregated at [PaperTrail](https://papertrailapp.com/) You can easily see the the creation time of the log, app name and the host name in the [logs](http://note.io/1oNcu6Z)

+## Debugging / Troubleshooting

+Worker/service configurations are in usual configuration directory.
+All configurations contain the necessary information to find out/traceback how a worker is set up and where (external) services are located.

+When you feel something is wrong, first of all just notify others that you realized a problem and started working on it.
+Then check the aggregated logs.
+If you see an error there you  can find the server name from the logs [e.g.](http://note.io/1oNcu6Z) There can be options about fixing the problem, even one of them can be `destroying` the machine, auto scaling will create a new one for us.